 - NSERC site - Frequently Asked Questions

 - Trouble shooting tips and step-by-step instructions from NSERC

 - NSERC Program Guide for Professors

-- Guidebook for New Principal Investigators – Advice on Applying for a Grant, Writing Papers, Setting up a Research Team and Managing Your Time.
+- The Art of Writing a CIHR application Guidebook for New Principal Investigators – Advice on Applying for a Grant, Writing Papers, Setting up a Research Team and Managing Your Time.

 - BC Environmental and Occupational Health Research Network Grant Writing Tips